People with schizotypal personality disorder may prefer not to interact with people because they feel like they are different and do not belong.

 Odd, eccentric, or peculiar behavior and/or appearance

-Lack of close friends or confidants, except for 1st-degree relatives
+Lack of close friends or confidants, except first-degree relatives

 Excessive social anxiety that does not lessen with familiarity and is related mainly to paranoid fears